mumuki/mumuki-laboratory/README.md

 ### 5. Create database user

-> We need to create a PostgreSQL role - AKA a user - who will be used by Atheneum to create and access the database
+> We need to create a PostgreSQL role - AKA a user - who will be used by Laboratory to create and access the database

 ```bash
 sudo -u postgres psql <<EOF